 Annual Youth Survey

-Each year we encourage young Australians aged 15-19 to ‘speak up’ about the issues that really concern them through our annual Youth Survey, the largest of its kind.
-In 2016 we had close to 22,000 respondents.
+Each year we encourage Australians aged 15-19 to ‘speak up’ about the issues that really concern them through Australia’s largest online youth survey.
+In 2016 we had nearly 22,000 respondents.

-Since its inception 15 years ago, the Youth Survey has become a critical piece of research and is used to inform the agendas of governments, policy makers and community organisations.
+We strive for an accurate representation of our nation’s youth.
+Among those who take part are young people who are in detention, and teenagers who are homeless or are at risk of being so.
+Since its inception 16 years ago, the Youth Survey has become a critical piece of research and is used to inform the agendas of governments, policy makers and community organisations.
 The results can also be reported for specific locations or schools where there are enough respondents.

-In the survey, young people continued to nominate coping with stress, school or study problems and body image as their top three issues of personal concern.
+In 2016, young people identified alcohol and drugs and equity and discrimination as the most important issues in Australia today.
+Tellingly, mental health entered the top three for the first time in the survey’s 15-year history, with concerns about mental health doubling since 2011.
+Young people continue to nominate coping with stress, school or study problems and body image as their top three issues of personal concern.
 Mental health issues were also increasingly identified as personal concerns for young people.

-Worryingly, the report shows one in seven females reported experiencing gender discrimination and one in five Aboriginal and Torres Strait Islander young people reported experiencing discrimination on the basis of race or cultural background.
+- Of the 2 in 5 Aboriginal and Torres Strait Islander young people who reported experiencing discrimination, more than half reported discrimination on the basis of race or cultural background

 Read the report